 For more information about the Short-Term Research Grant, click here.

-Short-term grants with the May deadline must be started between four and 12 months after the application deadline.
+Short-term grants with the May deadline must be started between five and 12 months after the application deadline.

 Please note that due to administrative reasons the short-term grant can only start on the 1st of a month.